-The Swan Reserve opened up after many delays in December 2021.
-The hotel is located across the street from the Swan and Dolphin.
+The Walt Disney World Swan Reserve is located across the street from the Swan and Dolphin.
 As mentioned before, this hotel is managed under the Mariott Bonvoy name and is part of their Autograph collection.
 If you’ve ever stayed in an Autograph hotel, you’ll know they’re generally a little more upscale.
 And that’s what the Swan Reserve is.
 It’s also a little pricier than its sister hotels in the same area.

 What does the Swan Reserve Cost?